rabbunimerugumala/Mason-Manager-Pro/README.md

 │   │   ├── places
 │   │   │   ├── [id]
 │   │   │   │   ├── history
-│   │   │   │   │   └── page.tsx      # Page to show record history for a specific site
+│   │   │   │   │   └── page.tsx      # Displays weekly grouped history for a site
-│   │   │   │   └── page.tsx          # Dashboard page for a specific work site
+│   │   │   │   └── page.tsx          # Main dashboard for a specific work site
-│   │   ├── globals.css           # Global styles and Tailwind CSS configuration
+│   │   ├── globals.css           # Global styles, Tailwind CSS, and custom gradients
 │   │   ├── layout.tsx            # Root layout for the application
 │   │   └── page.tsx              # Home page displaying all work sites
 │   ├── components
 │   │   ├── layout
 │   │   │   └── Header.tsx          # The header component for the app
 │   │   ├── places
-│   │   │   ├── PlaceCard.tsx       # Card component to display a single work site
+│   │   │   ├── PlaceCard.tsx       # Card component for a single work site on the home page
 │   │   │   └── PlaceForm.tsx       # Form for creating and editing work sites
 │   │   ├── records
+│   │   │   ├── HistoryCard.tsx     # Card component for a single record (mobile view)
-│   │   │   ├── HistoryTable.tsx    # Table to display historical records
+│   │   │   ├── HistoryTable.tsx    # Table for historical records (desktop view)
-│   │   │   └── RecordForm.tsx      # Form for editing a daily record
+│   │   │   └── RecordForm.tsx      # Form for editing a specific daily record
-│   │   └── ui                      # ShadCN UI components
+│   │   └── ui                      # Reusable ShadCN UI components
 │   ├── contexts
-│   │   └── DataContext.tsx         # React Context for managing application state
+│   │   └── DataContext.tsx         # Global state management with React Context
 │   ├── hooks
-│   │   ├── use-mobile.tsx        # Hook to detect if the user is on a mobile device
+│   │   ├── use-mobile.tsx        # Custom hook to detect mobile devices
-│   │   └── use-toast.ts          # Hook for showing toast notifications
+│   │   └── use-toast.ts          # Custom hook for displaying toast notifications
 │   └── lib
+│       ├── pdf-generator.ts      # Logic for generating PDF reports
 │       ├── types.ts              # TypeScript type definitions for the application
-│       └── utils.ts              # Utility functions, including `cn` for classnames
+│       └── utils.ts              # Utility functions (`cn` for classnames)
-├── public                        # Static assets
+├── package.json                  # Project dependencies and scripts
 └── tailwind.config.ts            # Tailwind CSS configuration
 ```

-## File Descriptions

 ### `src/app/`

--   **`layout.tsx`**: The main layout of the application.
-It includes the HTML structure, adds the global stylesheet, and wraps the content in the `DataProvider` to make state available globally.
+-   **`layout.tsx`**: The main application layout.
+It sets up the HTML structure, includes the global stylesheet, and wraps all pages with the `DataProvider` for state management.
--   **`page.tsx`**: The homepage of the application.
-It displays a list of all created work sites using the `PlaceCard` component and provides a dialog to create a new work site.
+-   **`page.tsx`**: The home page.
+It fetches the list of work sites from `DataContext` and displays them using the `PlaceCard` component.
+It also contains the dialog for creating a new site.
--   **`globals.css`**: Defines the global styles and customizes the color palette for the application using CSS variables for Tailwind CSS.
+-   **`globals.css`**: Defines global styles, customizes the application's color theme using CSS variables, and includes custom gradient button classes (`btn-gradient-primary`).

 ### `src/app/places/[id]/`

--   **`page.tsx`**: This is the main dashboard for a single work site.
-It allows users to:
-    -   Log the number of workers and labourers for the current day.
-    -   Log costs for 'muta' work and 'machines'.
-    -   Update the payment rates for workers and labourers.
-    -   View real-time payment calculations for the day and the week.
+-   **`page.tsx`**: The dashboard for a single work site.
+This is where users log daily attendance, add custom costs, and update payment rates.
+It features real-time payment calculations for the day and week.
-    -   Navigate to the full history page.
--   **`history/page.tsx`**: This page displays a complete history of all records for a specific work site in a tabular format using the `HistoryTable` component.
+-   **`history/page.tsx`**: The history page for a specific site.
+It groups records by week (Mon-Sat), calculates weekly totals, and provides options to export the entire history as a PDF or share a specific week's summary as a JPG.
+It responsively switches between `HistoryTable` (desktop) and `HistoryCard` (mobile).

 ### `src/components/`

--   **`layout/Header.tsx`**: A simple header component that displays the application title and logo.
+-   **`layout/Header.tsx`**: The simple, consistent header displayed on all pages.
--   **`places/PlaceCard.tsx`**: A card component that provides a summary of a work site on the homepage, including current rates and links to manage, edit, or delete the site.
+-   **`places/PlaceCard.tsx`**: A summary card for a work site on the home page.
+It shows the site name, rates, and provides buttons to manage, edit, or delete the site.
--   **`places/PlaceForm.tsx`**: A reusable form for both creating new work sites and editing existing ones.
-It uses `react-hook-form` and `zod` for validation.
+-   **`places/PlaceForm.tsx`**: A reusable form, powered by `react-hook-form` and `zod`, for both creating new work sites and editing existing ones.
--   **`records/HistoryTable.tsx`**: Displays all historical records for a site, including workers, labourers, muta costs, machine costs, and total daily cost.
-It allows for editing or deleting individual records.
+-   **`records/HistoryTable.tsx`**: A table used on the history page for desktop screens.
+It neatly displays daily records with details on workers, labourers, other costs, and totals.
+-   **`records/HistoryCard.tsx`**: A card-based view for a single daily record, used on the history page for mobile screens to ensure readability.
--   **`records/RecordForm.tsx`**: A form for editing the details of a specific daily record (worker/labourer count, muta/machine costs, and notes).
+-   **`records/RecordForm.tsx`**: A form for editing the details of a past daily record, including workers, labourers, and the dynamic list of additional costs.

 ### `src/contexts/`

--   **`DataContext.tsx`**: This is the core of the application's state management.
-It uses React's Context API to manage all data related to work sites and their records.
+-   **`DataContext.tsx`**: The heart of the application's state management.
+It uses React Context and `useState`/`useEffect` hooks to manage all data.
-    -   It initializes the data from `localStorage` if available, otherwise, it uses initial mock data.
+    -   It initializes state from `localStorage` on load, ensuring data persistence.
+If no data is found, it loads initial mock data.
-    -   It provides functions to perform CRUD (Create, Read, Update, Delete) operations on places and their records.
-    -   All data changes are persisted to `localStorage` automatically.
+    -   It provides all the CRUD functions (`addPlace`, `updatePlace`, `addOrUpdateRecord`, etc.) that components use to modify data.
+    -   Any change to the data triggers an automatic save back to `localStorage`.

 ### `src/lib/`

--   **`types.ts`**: Contains the TypeScript interfaces for the main data structures used in the app, such as `Place` and `DailyRecord`.
-This defines the shape of our data.
+-   **`types.ts`**: Contains all TypeScript interfaces (`Place`, `DailyRecord`, `AdditionalCost`) that define the application's data structure.
+-   **`pdf-generator.ts`**: Contains the logic to create a PDF report using `jspdf` and `jspdf-autotable`.
+It formats the data into weekly tables with proper headers and totals.
--   **`utils.ts`**: A utility file from ShadCN that includes the `cn` function to merge Tailwind CSS classes conditionally.
+-   **`utils.ts`**: A utility file that includes the `cn` function for intelligently merging Tailwind CSS classes.

-## How It Works

-1.  **State Management**: The app uses `DataContext` to provide a centralized store for all application data.
-This context handles all interactions with `localStorage` to persist data across sessions.
-Any component can access this data using the `useData` hook.
-2.  **Routing**: The app uses Next.js's App Router for file-based routing.
-The main page (`/`) lists all sites.
-Clicking on a site takes you to `/places/[id]`, which is the dynamic dashboard for that specific site.
-The history page is at `/places/[id]/history`.
-3.  **Data Flow & CRUD**:
-    -   Components use the `useData()` hook to access data and functions from `DataContext` (e.g., `places`, `addOrUpdateRecord`).
-    -   When a user performs an action (e.g., adding a record), the component calls a function from the context.
-    -   The context updates its internal state using `useState`, which triggers a re-render of any component that uses that state.
-    -   A `useEffect` hook in `DataContext` listens for changes to the `places` state and saves the updated array to `localStorage`, ensuring data persistence.
-4.  **UI**: The UI is built with [ShadCN](https://ui.shadcn.com/) components, which are highly customizable and accessible React components built on top of Radix UI and Tailwind CSS.
-This allows for a professional and consistent look and feel.
+### `src/hooks/`

+-   **`use-mobile.tsx`**: A simple custom hook that returns `true` if the viewport is below a certain width, allowing components to render different layouts for mobile.
+-   **`use-toast.ts`**: A hook for dispatching toast notifications for user feedback (e.g., "Site created," "Record updated").